AdesegunGA/AdesegunGA/README.md

 - 👋 Hi, I’m @AdesegunGA
-- 👀 I’m interested in UI/UX Design
+- 👀 I’m interested in Software Developmemt
-- 🌱 I’m currently learning UI/UX Designing
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on UI/UX, Frontend and Backend
+- 💞️ I’m looking to collaborate on DevOps and Frontend
 - 📫 How to reach me adesegungeorgeadebowale@gmail.com

 <!---